UX Lead (Freelance)

 Besides supporting the Personal Finance team to learn and grow, I have also developed a Design Team Manifesto together with the other UX Leads.
-The Design Team Manifesto was initiated by me, because I noticed a lack of coherence.
-The designers in our teams weren’t really aware of how we judge their development, so there needed to be one single point of departure that would apply for the whole Design Team.
+The Design Team Manifesto was initiated by me because I noticed a lack of coherence.
+The designers in our teams weren’t really aware of how we assess their development, so there needed to be one single point of departure that would apply for the whole Design Team.

 During the development of the manifesto, we looked at a couple of things:

 - What is the mission of our design team, why do we exist?